Liquid Cooling vs Air Cooling

-Before we tackle the liquid cooling vs air cooling debate, we first need to establish why we even need cooling in computers.
+Before we tackle the liquid cooling vs. air cooling debate, we first need to establish why we even need cooling in computers.
 Heat is one of the biggest enemies of all desktop computers.
-Due to the impedance of the electronic circuits in chips, heat is constantly generated as a form of energy loss.
+With every generation of CPUs and GPUs, manufacturers are making higher and higher transistor densities to achieve better performance.
 This waste heat needs to be removed to keep components within acceptable operating temperature limits.
 If not, overheating disrupts components’ performance, shortens their lifespan, or even permanently damages them.

-This short air vs water cooling guide will explain how both titular types of cooling work and discuss their advantages & limitations.
+This short air vs. water cooling guide will explain how both titular types of cooling work and discuss their advantages and limitations.
 Read on to find the best cooling solution for your needs.

 Two Major Forces in Computer Cooling

 Two main options exist to efficiently and safely remove excessive heat from computer components.
 The cheaper and more commercial is the use of an air cooler, which typically includes a heat sink to transfer the heat from the component and a fan to provide additional airflow for cooling.
 Liquid cooling is a more recent and advanced hardware cooling technology.
 It requires water blocks on the parts you wish to cool, a water pump, a water-to-air heat exchanger (radiator + fans), and a liquid reservoir.